 Areas of Study

-The MCC Science Department provides students with an opportunity to take courses in the following physical and life sciences subject areas:
+The Science Department provides students with an opportunity to take courses in the following physical and life sciences subject areas:

 - Earth Science

 - Environmental Science

 Students can choose from these courses to satisfy their general education knowledge areas or various associate degree program requirements.

 For students who plan to transfer to complete the requirements for a bachelor of science degree in biology, chemistry, environmental science or physics, enrolling in the Liberal Arts and Science associate of science degree program or the Environmental Science associate of science degree program is a good choice.
 By entering either one of these programs, students are able to start their coursework at Manchester and take advantage of its high-quality instruction and more affordable community college tuition and fees.
 Students who are thinking of transferring are encouraged to meet with their academic advisors to discuss how courses transfer to other institutions.
 More information on the transfer options available can be found in the Transfer Planning portion of the website.